Ukraine claims to contain Russian offensive

 The politician pointed out that, during 25 days of fighting, the Russian Army killed “150 Ukrainian children and destroyed more than 400 schools and nurseries”, as well as 110 hospitals, and annihilated “thousands and thousands of civilians”.

-The United States has long feared that Russia could respond with cyberattacks to the sanctions it has imposed on Moscow for its invasion of Ukraine, and on Monday it assured that it has detected “preparatory activity” in this regard.
+The United States has long feared that Russia might respond with cyberattacks to the sanctions it has imposed on Moscow for its invasion of Ukraine, and on Monday it assured that it has detected “preparatory activity” in this regard.

 “We have evolving intelligence indicating that Russia is exploring options for potential cyberattacks,” Biden said in a statement.